Sometimes I open my eyes in the morning, hoping to slip out of bed and read the Word, when the next minute a cry from the nursery erupts.

 Sister, personal Bible reading is so, so important.
 We should seek to read His Word whenever we can.
 If possible, ask your husband to give you time to invest in Scripture whenever you feel your faith wearing thin.

 Yet, I want to encourage you that just because deep Bible reading isn’t happening every morning doesn’t mean you cannot abide in the Lord.
 Abiding is about dwelling in Christ’s presence.
-When we abide in Him and His Word, He abides in us (John 15:4), and this can happen throughout the day.Abiding is about dwelling in Christ's presence in the everyday.
+When we abide in Him and His Word, He abides in us (John 15:4), and this can happen throughout the day.Abiding is about dwelling in Christ's promises in the everyday.
 Click To Tweet

 In the pressures of everyday, in the exhaustion that can so easily overwhelm us, we must lean into our knowledge of Him in order for us to take full joy in our mothering and homemaking.